Pradyuman7/Algorithmics/README.md

 ## Contributions

 Do you want to contribute to Algorithmics?
-Awesome, there're not many rules but just a few things to consider before making a PR, simply refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
+Awesome, there're not many rules but just a few things to consider before making a PR, simply refer to [CONTRIBUTING.md](./CONTRIBUTING.md) and some guidelines in the available issues.

 1. Fork the Project and Clone the repository.
    > `git clone https://github.com/Pradyuman7/Algorithmics.git`